 An approach paper was written as part of the process to develop guidance for evaluators and programme managers to help fill this gap.
 The paper explores some of the key issues related to evaluation in the conflict and peace field and defines key concepts.
 It is of particular interest to research and academic institutions interested in learning more about the particular issues of evaluating conflict prevention and peacebuilding work.

-A workshop took place in February 2011 to share policy lessons from recent evaluations and review experience with the draft guidance.
+A workshop on Evaluating Conflict Prevention and Peacebuilding took place in February 2011 to share policy lessons from recent evaluations and review experience with the draft guidance.
 At this meeting it was determined that the guidance will be revised to reflect recent developments in the field and to incorporate further thinking on concrete methodological approaches to evaluation, including the use of conflict analysis and theories of change.

 "Encouraging Effective Evaluation of Conflict Prevention and Peacebuilding Activities: Towards DAC guidance”: